supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

 - Created a content safety service.
 - Added an Azure content safety connection.
 - Used Azure AI studio playground.
-- Worked with an open source LLM model.
+- Worked with an open-source LLM model.
 - Tested the prompt in content safety.
 - Created a prompt flow.